New survey discovers why most people don’t recycle

 A joint survey by the World Economic Forum, SAP and Qualtrics questioned people in different parts of the world about their attitudes toward climate change and sustainability.
 The survey found that many see recycling as confusing and overwhelming, with some participants uncertain about what can be recycled or how to recycle it.

 Researchers surveyed more than 11,500 people across 28 countries.
-The results are made up of 70% general consumers and 30% corporate representatives.
+The results are made up of 70% of general consumers and 30% of corporate representatives.

 The survey found that 94% of Americans support recycling, and 74% say it should be a top priority.
 But only about 35% of people actually recycle.
 The top reason Americans say they don’t recycle regularly is a lack of convenient access.